wallygue/lp2_ufcg/README.md

 University Discipline: Laboratório de Programação 2 - UFCG

-Repositório destinado as atividades práticas da disciplina Laboratório de Programação II,  do curso de Ciêcias da Computação da UFCG (Federal University of Campina Grande | Brazil).
+Repository for the practical activities of the discipline Laboratory of Programming II, of the course of Sciences of the Computing of the UFCG (Federal University of Campina Grande | Brazil).
 The learning of the discipline is done progressively and the codes reflect this learning, as well as its practices in each activity.

 	Laboratory 02: Controle Institucional da Situação Acadêmica (COISA) Laboratory 03: Agenda de Contatos